Code-Institute-Submissions/hidden-gems/docs/testing/testing.md

 3. I clicked on a new attraction button to ensure that the new markers would populate, and the old markers would vanish.

-4. I create console logs for each variable to see if there were any errors.
+4. I created console logs for each variable to see if there were any errors.

 5. I created console logs for each array which stored locations, to ensure that the information was being logged.